tytydraco/yessleep/out/Be_careful_playing_chess_with_the_old_man_at_the_park.md

 "But, who are you?"
 I repeated, still dumbfounded.
 "I think you know who I am" He said, winking again.
 "But if you are. . .
 Death, and you say that I am going to die of old age, why are we talking now?"
 I asked flatly, still dumbfounded the words left my mouth.
 "Because I am not here for you.
-I'm here for him."
+I'm here for her."
 Scratch said, pointing at an old woman sitting underneath a tree.
 She wasn't ready to go quite yet, and I knew you'd be here, so I fancied a match."
 "why play me if you knew you were going to win?"
 "I always win, but I love a battle."